Yiming-M/CLIP-EBC/README.md

 The official implementation of **CLIP-EBC**, proposed in the paper [*CLIP-EBC: CLIP Can Count Accurately through Enhanced Blockwise Classification*](https://arxiv.org/abs/2403.09281v1).

+## 📣 Announcement

+For CLIP-ViT, the current code only supports finetuning the whole image backbone (ViT).
+We are experimenting using [VPT](https://arxiv.org/abs/2203.12119) to see whether it can provide better results.

 ## Citation

 If you find this work useful, please consider to cite: